awwad/uptane/README.md

 >>> dd.recover_mitm(vin, new_target_fname)
 ```

+If the primary client runs an update_cycle() after the restoration of the Director repository, file5.txt
+should update successfully.

 To manually demonstrate the arbitrary package attack, issue the following commands in the Director console:
 ```python
 >>> new_target_fname = 'file5.txt' # filename of file to create